wuchen-huawei/Readme/Python-README.md

 - To use Huawei Cloud Python SDK to access the APIs of specific service, please make sure you do have activated the service in [Huawei Cloud console](https://console.huaweicloud.com/?locale=en-us) if needed.

-- Huawei Cloud Python SDK requires **Python 3** or later, Run command `python --version` to check the version of Python.
+- Huawei Cloud Python SDK requires **Python 3** or later, run command `python --version` to check the version of Python.

 ## Install Python SDK